 He loves Jesus

 Together or apart you're always bonded at the heart

 Always remember you are a sibling and God gave you one another.
 He planted His word in both of your hearts.
-You are connected always and fueled by His Holy Spirit.
-There is nothing in this world you cannot do, you have the world at your feet to explore, both together and apart you're always bonded at the heart.
+You have connected beautifully, and His Holy Spirit is your fuel.
+There is nothing in this world you cannot do, you have the world at your feet to explore, both together and apart you're always bonded at heart.

 My son from your dad

 The day is here; my baby boy has grown into an amazing young man.
 It’s time to let you spread your wings.
 My feelings of joy are overwhelming having the ability to watch your growth; I could not be more proud, I love you.
 I am here for you and excited for all that you will be for Christ.
 Thanks for being my sidekick, and thank you God for letting me be his dad.